 Sydney Pickrem takes bronze in 200m breaststroke at the World Aquatics Championships

+The Canadians held strong in the second half of the race after the first half saw them in the lead after the first two swims.
+Yet, a significant fightback from Australia and Sweden’s top swimmers took over Canada in the later lengths, with the Australians narrowly pushing their way to victory.

+With the result, Canada ended their 2024 World Aquatics Championships with seven medals in swimming while claiming 11 medals in all competitions.

-After winning silver in the women’s 200m individual medley on Monday, Sydney Pickrem claimed bronze in the women’s 200m breaststroke on Friday at the World Aquatics Championships in Doha, Qatar.
+After winning silver in the women’s 200m individual medley on Monday, Sydney Pickrem claimed bronze in the women’s 200m breaststroke on Friday at the World Aquatics Championships.

 The 26-year-old Canadian clocked a time of 2:22.94 seconds to take third place in the final.
 Dutch swimmer Tes Schouten, silver medallist in the 100 m breaststroke earlier in the week, took gold this time with a time of 2:19.81.
 American Kate Douglas, crowned world champion in the 200m individual medley, took second place with a time of 2:20.91.